Learn more about the status of active WaterSMART Initiative (WSI) priority area funding projects.

 Priority Area Extent in Acres: 132,000

-Proposed New Contracts: 25 this year, 145 project life
+Goal for New Contracts: 145 project life

-Proposed New Contract Acres: 1,500 this year, 8,900 project life
+Goal for New Contract Acres: 8,900 project life

-Reclamation WaterSMART Funding Categories: DRP (2025, 2021), WEEG (2018)
+Reclamation WaterSMART Funding Opportunities: DRP (2015, 2017), WEEG (2018)

-Complemented Project Type: Drought response and infrastructure
+Complemented Project Type: drought response and infrastructure

 Name: Westlands Water District